 Cryptography is an art of securing communication and data in the presence of adversaries by means of a cryptonium pipe.
 This definition is not limited to itself, it can be much more.

-To facilitates cryptography, a cryptosystem is built up.
-An encryption and decruption program is needed.
-So lets say i have a plain text message (M) and to encrypt M, i will need a encryption key (Ke) to send to the encryption program (E).
+To facilitate cryptography, a cryptosystem is built up.
+An encryption and decryption program is needed.
+So let’s say I have a plain text message (M) and to encrypt M, I will need an encryption key (Ke) to send to the encryption program (E).
 The outcome of the mechanism of the encryption program will be a Ciphertext (C).